2022-23 Residence Life Handbook

 - The animal is not to be deliberately frightened, startled or intentionally separated from its owner.

-SAFETY AND SECURITY: At Indian Hills Community College, having a safe campus is a cooperative effort of students, staff, faculty, visitors and professionals.
-Indian Hills’ security is staffed 24-hours a day, 365 days a year and spearheads the effort to maintain a safe and secure environment.
-The Safety and Security department works closely with the Ottumwa Police Department and Centerville Police Department to accomplish this mission.
-The Safety and Security department also works closely with the Ottumwa and Centerville Fire Departments regarding fire protection and safety.
+SAFETY AND SECURITY: At Indian Hills Community College, having a safe campus is a cooperative effort of students, employees, visitors, and professionals.
+Indian Hills Community College has a safety and security department that is staffed 24-hours a day, 365 days a year and spearheads the effort to maintain a safe and secure environment.
+The safety and security department works closely with the Ottumwa Police Department and Centerville Police Department to accomplish this mission.
+The safety and security department also works closely with the Ottumwa and Centerville Fire Departments regarding fire protection and safety.
 The college strives to maintain an open, secure campus that all can enjoy and benefit from.
-Safety and Security officers assist with problems of any type and can be contacted by calling (641) 683-5300.
+Safety and security officers assist with problems of any type and can be contacted by calling (641) 683-5300.
 Students can also call 911, in the event of an emergency or fire.

 Statement of Purpose and Values